AdrienPensart/musicbot/README.rst

     Drop and recreate database and schema

   Options:
-    --db TEXT         DB dsn string  [default: postgresql://postgres:musicbot@lo calhost:5432/musicbot_prod]
+    --db TEXT   DB dsn string  [default:
+                postgresql://postgres:musicbot@localhost:5432/musicbot_prod]
-    --db-max INTEGER  DB maximum number of connections  [default: 32] --db-single       DB will use only one connection  [default: False] --db-cert TEXT    DB SSL certificate  [default: ~/.postgresql/root.crt] --yes             Are you sure you want to drop the db?
+    --yes       Are you sure you want to drop and recreate db?
     -h, --help  Show this message and exit.

 musicbot db cli